Cavalleria Rusticana, Opera Australia

 Mezzo-soprano Sian Pendry studied at the Victorian College of the Arts, where she completed a Bachelor of Music Performance in Voice (Honours).
 Following this, she attained a Graduate Diploma of Music (Opera), at the Queensland Conservatorium, Griffith University.
 Sian won the National Aria in 2002 and has twice been a finalist in the McDonalds Aria competition as well as being awarded the Tinkler Encouragement prize in the Australian Singing Competition, Mathy Awards, a vocal finalist in the ABC Symphony Australia Young Performers Awards, and the recipient of scholarships from Rotary, the Linda Edith Allen Estate, the Austral Salon and the Mabel Kent Estate.
 Sian was also a Developing Artist with Opera Queensland and completed an intensive Italian course at the Istituto Europeo in Florence, Italy.

-Sian became a member of Opera Australia’s Moffatt Oxenbould Young Artists’ Development Program in 2007 and has since sung many leading and principal roles for Opera Australia including Olga (Eugene Onegin), Suzuki (Madama Butterfly), Dorabella (Così fan tutte), Rosina (The Barber of Seville), Maddalena (Rigoletto), Inez (Il Trovatore), Curra (La forza del destino), Annio (La Clemenza di Tito), Cherubino (Le Nozze di Figaro), Hansel (Hansel and Gretel), Valencienne (The Merry Widow), Stephano (Romeo and Juliet), Second Lady (Die Zauberflöte), Page (Salome), Mercédès (Carmen), Nancy (Albert Herring), Siegrune (Die Walküre) for the Melbourne Ring Cycle, Hermia (A Midsummer Night’s Dream), Venus (Orpheus in the Underworld), Kitchen Boy (Rusalka), and the title role in Carmen for Opera Australia’s Northern Territory and West Australian tour.
-Sian has also appeared with Opera Australia at the Poly Theatre in Beijing for the Meet in Beijing Arts Festival and in their Great Opera Hits on a Sunday Afternoon throughout the summer at the Sydney Opera House.
-Sian’s recent roles for Opera Australia include Federica in Luisa Miller and Princess Clarice in The Love for Three Oranges as well as reprising the roles of Second Lady in The Magic Flute and Mercédès in Carmen.
-She also covered Fricke, sang the role of Waltraute in the Melbourne Ring Cycle and appeared in the New Year’s Eve Gala Concert
+Since Sian became a member of Opera Australia’s Moffatt Oxenbould Young Artists’ Development Program she has sung many leading and principal roles for the company including title role and Mercedes in Carmen, Amneris (Aida), La Belle Dulcinee and Garcias (Don Quichotte), Waltraute and Siegrune in the Melbourne Ring Cycle, Maddalena (and cover Giovanna) in Rigoletto, Magdalene (Die Meistersinger von Nürnberg), Olga (Eugene Onegin), Suzuki (Madama Butterfly), Dorabella (Così fan tutte), Rosina (The Barber of Seville), Inez (Il Trovatore), Lola (Cavalleria Rusticana), Federica in Luisa Miller, Princess Clarice in The Love for Three Oranges, Curra (La forza del destino), Annio (La Clemenza di Tito), Cherubino (Le Nozze di Figaro), Hansel (Hansel and Gretel), Valencienne (The Merry Widow), Stephano (Romeo and Juliet), Second Lady (Die Zauberflöte), Page (Salome), Nancy (Albert Herring), Hermia (A Midsummer Night’s Dream), Venus (Orpheus in the Underworld), Kitchen Boy (Rusalka), and the title role in Carmen for Opera Australia’s Northern Territory and West Australian tour.
+Sian has also appeared with Opera Australia at the Poly Theatre in Beijing for the Meet in Beijing Arts Festival, in their Great Opera Hits concerts, as Albine in Massenet’s Thais in Concert, and in The Domain and New Year’s Eve Gala Concerts.

 Sian Pendry is managed by Graham Pushee: email@example.com